smitelli/scottsmitelli.com/templates/resume.md

 * Designed and implemented Python/Node.js APIs, microservices, caching layers, and associated monitoring configurations.
 * Built services to read real-time video events from external systems and synchronize the metadata to advertising providers.
 * Refactored sections of a monolithic Perl application into independent loosely-coupled services.
-* "Puppetized" legacy applications and services, moving some to virtualized Linux-KVM guests and others to Amazon EC2 instances.
+* Puppetized legacy applications and services, moving some to virtualized Linux-KVM guests and others to Amazon EC2 instances.

 ### Web Developer at Thomson Reuters <span class="details">New York, NY -- January 2013 to September 2013</span>
 * Contributed to the Reuters Next project, a complete rewrite of the Reuters.com news platform with re-imagined UX interactions.